RondeSC/Miller_Shuffle_Algo/README.md

   * Deterministic.
 Does not need a record of past plays in order to go back through selections (like using random() would)
   * Not dependent on a system PRNG.

-The way the algorithm works its magic is by utilizing multiple computations which are ‘symmetrical’, in that the range of values which go in are the same values which come out albeit in a different order.
+The way the algorithm works its magic is by utilizing multiple curated computations which are ‘symmetrical’, in that the range of values which go in are the same values which come out albeit in a different order.
 Conceptually each computation {e.g.  si=(i+K) mod N } stirs or scatters about the values within its pot (aka: range 0 to N-1) in a different way such that the combined result is like a well randomized shuffle of the values within the range.
+This is achieved without the processing of intermediate “candidates” which are redundant or out of range values (unlike with the use of a PRNG or LFSR) which would cause a geometrically increasing inefficiency, due to the overhead of retries.

 In applications where an even distribution of expected patterns like a given pair of cards from a 'shuffled' deck is near esseniencial there is room for improvement.
 To handle this, I devised the Miller Shuffle Algo-b.
 I can only see where this could be considered to be earnestly needed is where money is involved, like in a casino gaming machine.